chrisboden/hubgpt/tools/README.md

 **Source File:** `email_create.py`

-**Description:** Send an HTML email using a Zapier webhook.
-Creates rich HTML emails with optional plain text fallback.
+**Description:** Send an HTML email using the Hub's branded template.
+Perfect for sending announcements, newsletters, or any communication that should have the Hub's professional look.

 ---